disloops/disloops.github.io/_posts/2025-07-08-vibe-shift-from-wordpress-to-jekyll.md

 I won't go into specifics on Github Pages or Jekyll.
 Coding with Cursor's agent was the most interesting part of this process.
 Some observations:

- - Cursor's agent definitely expedited the coding process – we're never going back.
+ - Cursor's agent absolutely expedited the coding process – we're never going back.
  - I quickly allowed the agent to do whatever it wanted without prompting for permission.
     - In one instance, this meant that the agent actually pushed code to production before I could stop it.
  - It's very helpful to have the agent `curl` a live version of the page and see the result of its own changes.